Locker Room Renovation: Summer 2026 Planning Guide

 Can we phase the project—install some lockers now and add more later?

 Yes.
 Modular wood locker systems are designed for phased expansion.
 Programs with tight budgets often install a first phase covering primary varsity or starting-lineup lockers and add remaining units in a subsequent summer.
-Confirm during the design phase that your initial layout is designed to accommodate the planned expansion.
+Just confirm during the design phase that your initial layout accommodates the planned expansion.

 Does PlayerStall handle installation, or do we need to hire our own crew?

-PlayerStall coordinates installation.
+We coordinate installation.
 We’ll confirm the specific process for your project during the design consultation.
-Our goal is a turnkey experience—you focus on your program, we manage the production and installation.
+Our goal is a turnkey experience.
+You focus on your program, and we manage production and installation.

 What NCAA compliance considerations apply to locker room renovations?